 exitagain to sign out of the Compute Engine instance.

-After you've finished the MySQL tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+After you've finished the MySQL tutorial, you can clean up the resources that you created on Google Cloud so they won't take up quota and you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 Deleting the project